The Early Years

 At the end of each season, and all thanks to the fundraising efforts of the club’s women, every child received a trophy, and every team that won their competition got club jackets.
-The club’s first presentation night was held on 7 November 1970 at the Balmain Police Citizens Boys’ Club, at 372 Darling Street, Balmain (which is still the address of the PCYC).
-Photos of this auspicious event appeared later in the local newspaper – most likely the Balmain News.
+The club’s first presentation night was held on 7 November 1970 at the Balmain Police Citizens Boys Club, at 372 Darling Street, Balmain (which is still the address of the PCYC).
+Photos of this auspicious event appeared later in the local newspaper – most likely Balmain News.
 The night was:

-“…a combination of a year of solid work, worry and soccer and giving us a feeling of wonderful satisfaction on seeing the delighted looks on the faces of three small squads of “tigers”.
-It was a thrilling occasion and a fitting end of a wonderful season.” – 1970 Report
+…a combination of a year of solid work, worry and soccer and giving us a feeling of wonderful satisfaction on seeing the delighted looks on the faces of three small squads of “Tigers”.
+It was a thrilling occasion and a fitting end of a wonderful season.”

 The presence of the BPCBC Brass Band and Drum Corp – in full uniform no less – added extra pomp and good cheer to the proceedings.
 Following the presentations, all were seated before a magnificent party spread prepared by some tireless club supporters.
-“It was most gratifying to see not much left afterwards,” wrote Wal Gourlie, “a child’s approval of a ‘good night’.”
-Craig Hawkins agrees: “There were as many hot dogs and red cordial and fairy bread sandwiches that you could eat!”
+‘It was most gratifying to see not much left afterwards,’ wrote Wal Gourlie, ‘a child’s approval of a “good night”.’
+Craig Hawkins, then seven years old, agrees: ‘There were as many hot dogs and red cordial and fairy bread sandwiches that you could eat!’

-In later years, Presentation Nights were held at the Callan Park auditorium, and when they outgrew this venue, they were forced to move to the nearby park.
+In later years, Presentation Nights were held at the Callan Park auditorium, and when they outgrew this venue, moved to the nearby park.